 Adsorption of adenine and phenylglycine on Cu(110) surfaces studied using STM and RAIRS

-Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in the St Andrews Research Repository are protected by copyright, with all rights reserved, unless otherwise indicated.